brianscan14/FE-1st-Milestone-Project/README.md

 ##### Media

-All pictures were gotten for the Instagram page, the image of the telly was a stock photo which can be found [here](https://www.stockphotobucket.com/).
+All pictures were gotten from the Instagram page, the image of the telly was a stock photo which can be found [here](https://www.stockphotobucket.com/).

 ##### Acknowledgements